andriusdgt/the-dots/README.md

 The Dots is a web application which helps you manage 2D points and calculate the squares they form.
 It consists of a Backend REST server and Frontend Single-Page application.

+### Setup
+In order to start up the stack you should have this software installed:

+JDK 8+

+Node.js and npm

+Running MongoDB

 ### Booting up
 To start the Frontend you should execute these commands in Terminal from current directory:
 ```